 However, over time you will experience wax buildup, which will collect a lot of dirt, and on hardwood floors, it can be seen from a mile away.

-Removing wax buildup is a necessary step you will need to take once or twice a year, but lucky for you, there is an easy way to do it at home, all by yourself!
+Removing wax buildup is a necessary step you will need to take once or twice a year, but lucky for you, there is an easy way to clean wood floors at home, all by yourself!

 “The key to an effective wax removal from wood floors is balance, too aggressive and you’ll damage the floor, too gentle and the wax will remain.
 I recommend using a soft, non-abrasive pad and a specialized wax stripper, formulated not to harm the wood, these work wonders without risking the integrity of your floor.”